 Gluing things down

-I always had issues when working with white glue and glue sticks, as I could never tell how much I used, or if I had used too much/not enough.
+I always had issues when working with white glue and glue sticks.
+I could never tell how much glue I had used, or if there was too much/not enough.
 The purple glue sticks and glue pens helped me to not only see where I put glue, but also keep me from spilling it everywhere.